 Fadi's father was educated in the U.S., but returned to Afghanistan to help create better living conditions for its citizens.
 When the Taliban becomes more rigid, Fadi's family decides to flee to the U.S. for safety.
 On the night of their escape, Fadi's young sister is separated from the family, and Fadi feels responsible.

 The rest of the family goes to the U.S., doing everything they can to search for Fadi's sister.
 Fadi joins the photography club at his middle school, and is planning a way to find his sister when the U.S. is attacked on September 11, 2001.
 Now Fadi faces suspicion and accusations from bullies who think he is a terrorist.

-Great photos say something about life; they tell a story."
+"Great photos say something about life; they tell a story."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .